MHickey2/EssenChelle-Oils/README.md

  The logo and Favicon were built with the online tools: [LogoMaker](https://www.logomaker.com/) and [Favicon.io](https://favicon.io/)

- he Project began with the basic code used in the 'Boutique Ado' walkthrough Project, but was modified according to my own needs within the Project.
+ The Project began with the basic code used in the 'Boutique Ado' walkthrough Project, but was modified according to my own needs within the Project.
 As the Project developed, I sought out various Tutorials and consulted documentation for Django and Stripe.

  I also used the following online resources: